 Due to the realities of a production environment, there are times when all-hands-on-deck scenarios pop up to meet production requirements, impacting the trainee’s availability for training.
 This means the training program occasionally slips slightly longer than the three months elapsed time.
 WBCL recognizes these production realities and has been very flexible in accommodating their clients.

-WBLC strives at keeping intakes to roughly eight people per session, which is a size that maximizes learning effectiveness.
+WBLC strives to keep intakes to roughly eight people per session, which is a size that maximizes learning effectiveness.
 If a company wants 15 to be run through the training, WBLC can scale up and add additional monitor coaches and split the group into two cohorts.

 Benefits of Shortened Training